 The scooter’s exact dimensions are 37.7 x 16.8 x 40.9 inches / 95.8 x 42.7 x 103.9 cm.
 The scooter weighs 38.17 lbs / 17.35 kg.

 It is strongly recommended that the rider wears a helmet at all times.
 The scooter is not capable of extreme speeds, so a bike helmet will do the trick.
-The Razor Helmet is available on Amazon and is very cheap.

 The scooter doesn’t come with any lighting, so if you or your kid plan on riding it after dark, you will probably want some after-market lighting (see the guide on the best electric scooter accessories for some good and affordable picks).

 Consider getting a lock for this scooter, especially if regular locking is anticipated.
 Check out my guide on electric scooter locks for a better understanding of which are the simplest and safest.